ACAS early conciliation

 ACAS have 1 month from the date that you contact them to try and reach an agreement between both sides.
 This can be extended by 2 weeks in some circumstances.
 If it is not possible to reach an agreement, ACAS will issue an Early Conciliation Certificate, which you will need in order to submit a claim to the Employment Tribunal.

 Submitting an early conciliation request ‘stops the clock’ in respect of the time limit for taking a claim to the Employment Tribunal.
 The effect of early conciliation on time limits differs according to when a request for early conciliation is submitted.

-- If you submit your early conciliation request less than one month before the date the 3 months less 1 day time limit expires, then you will have 1 month from the date conciliation ends in which to submit your completed Employment Tribunal claim form to the Employment Tribunal.
+- If you submit your early conciliation request less than one month before the date the original time limit expires, then you will have 1 month from the date conciliation ends in which to submit your completed Employment Tribunal claim form to the Employment Tribunal.

-- If you submit the early conciliation request more than one month before the three month less a day deadline expires, then the deadline is extended by the time taken to complete the conciliation period.
+- If you submit the early conciliation request more than one month before the original deadline expires, then the deadline is extended by the time taken to complete the conciliation period.
 For example, if the conciliation period lasts a week, the deadline will be extended by a week.

 - You will always have at least a month after early conciliation ends in which to issue your claim at the Employment Tribunal.
 It may still be possible to reach agreement with your employer during that time.

 After early conciliation has ended, if no settlement has been reached you should consider carefully whether to take a claim to the Employment Tribunal.
 Your employer’s response to early conciliation may give you a good indication of how they are likely to respond to a Tribunal claim.
 If you are uncertain, you can take legal advice.